 Sunday 5 May is our Season Premiere.
 A ticket is required to visit our site.
 Pre-booking advised, but tickets are available on the gate.

-Richard Shuttleworth first landed at Old Warden, after the field and surrounds had been cleared of obstructive trees, on 26th September 1932 – the day Old Warden aerodrome was born!
+Richard Shuttleworth first landed at Old Warden, the field and surrounds cleared of obstructive trees, on 26th September 1932 – the day Old Warden aerodrome was born!

 Click here to view all 2019 Airshows, slots available.